teu5us/nix-yandex-browser/README.md

     * Using modules:

-      Import the module you need using `imports` in your config:

-        * `inputs.yandex-browser.nixosModule`
-        * `inputs.yandex-browser.homeManagerModule`

       ```nix
       { config, inputs, ... }: {

+        imports = [
+           # for NixOS
+           inputs.yandex-browser.nixosModule

+           # for home-manager
+           inputs.yandex-browser.homeManagerModule
+        ];

         programs.yandex-browser = {
           enable = true;
           # default is "stable", you can also have "both"
           package = "beta";
           extensions = config.programs.chromium.extensions;

-          # the following are only for nixosModule
+          # NOTE: the following are only for nixosModule
           extensionInstallBlocklist = [
             # disable the "buggy" extension in beta
             "imjepfoebignfgmogbbghpbkbcimgfpd"